 - Focus your attention on the area of your root chakra, under the spine.
-Visualize a red glow emanating from this area and slowing expanding into the entire area.
-Imagine this red glow extending down your lower body, your legs and the soles of your feet, anchoring you to the earth.
+Visualize a red glow emanating from this area and slowly expanding into the entire area.
+Imagine this red glow extending down your lower body, your legs, and the soles of your feet, anchoring you to the earth.

 - When ready slowly open your eyes and keep breathing until you are ready to get up and get on with your day.

 Every so often, thoughts will float in and out of your mind – let them flow through by observing them and not reacting to them.
 Meditation can lead to inner stability and balance as it exposes all the nonbeneficial habits